MPGarg/Session-4/README.md

 * Next focus to finalize your network design
 * After design is done, for model performance improvement go for regularizations, step learning etc.
 * One thing at time is preferred to know it's exact impact to model.
-* At last reach goal to have better accuracy!
+* At last reach goal!